-Top 10 Best Smoking Gifts for Christmas 2017
+Top 10 Best Smoking Gifts for Valentine’s Day 2018

 When someone asks, “Do you smoke?”
 A cannabis user will say, “Smoke what?” with a grin.
 There are loads of ways to smoke cannabis, but the three most popular are: With papers, with glass, and with vaporizers.
 The first generally uses dry herb, or the greens you’re used to seeing.
 The latter two are either for bud or for concentrates.
 Concentrates are cannabis, which has gone through an extraction process, involving butane, CO2, or some other solvent.
 They’re an especially potent form of cannabis.

-6. Best Glass Smoking Gift: Galactic Flagship Bong
+6. Best Glass Smoking Gift: Empire Glassworks Hootie Owl Vapor Bong

 If there’s one thing you can always purchase for a cannasseur, it’s absolutely glass.
 Glass comes in tons of different types, sizes, and uses.
 It ranges from pipes, to bongs, and dab rigs.
 The more intricate and high-quality, the higher the price.
-And, Christmas is the perfect time to snag a bong as a smoking gift.
+And, a holiday is the perfect time to snag a bong as a smoking gift.

-Bongs are generally meant for dry herb, and the Galactic Flagship Bong is no exception.
-Aside from its insanely cool design (a rocketship–c’mon that’s awesome!), it’s made of extra thick borosilicate glass, and has a very stable base.
+Bongs are generally meant for dry herb, and the Empire Glassworks Hootie Owl Vapor Bong is no exception.
+Aside from its insanely cool design (an owl–c’mon that’s awesome!), it’s made of extra thick borosilicate glass, and has a very stable base.
 A honeycomb perc creates the smoothest of hits.
 And, the downstem is reinforced, which cuts down on the possibility of it breaking.
 Without a doubt, your favorite stoner will be cheesing so hard over this smoking gift.

-If the Galactic Flagship Bong didn’t tickle your fancy, consider these other pieces.
+If the Empire Glassworks Hootie Owl Vapor Bong didn’t tickle your fancy, consider these other pieces.

-Buy the Galactic Flagship Bong here.
+Buy the Empire Glassworks Hootie Owl Vapor Bong here.

 7. Best Vaporizer Smoking Gift: In the 5th Degree Vape Pen Kit